Gaynor's Profile

 Contact Gaynor to receive her practitioner discount

-Clinic Co-Founder and Director
+Clinic Founder and Director

-Integrative Osteopath & Naturopath
+Women’s Osteopath & Naturopath

-Specialist in Neck, Head, Jaw & Face Issues for Women
+Specialist in Neck, Head, Jaw & Face Issues

 A Specialist, Whole-System Approach